orta/robb.is/_posts/2011-10-23-the-blackwell-series.md

 <img src='/img/blackwell-deception-rosa.png' alt='Rosa Blackwell' class='left' />

-I've read much about the Blackwell series of indie point and click adventures and after the recent release of the latest entry in the series, _The Blackwell Deception_, I finally gave them a spin.
+I've read much about the Blackwell series of indie point and click adventures and after the recent release of the latest entry in the series, [The Blackwell Deception][deception], I finally gave them a spin.

 Written by Dave Gilbert, the games follow the story of medium-against-her-will